spray/spray/docs/documentation/spray-routing/predefined-directives-alphabetically.rst

 :ref:`-headerValue-`                   Extracts an HTTP header value using a given function, rejects if no value can
                                        be extracted
-:ref:`-headerValueByName-`             Extracts an HTTP header value by selecting a header by name :ref:`-headerValuePF-`                 Same as :ref:`-headerValue-`, but with a ``PartialFunction`` :ref:`-hextract-`                      Extracts an ``HList`` of values from the ``RequestContext`` using a function :ref:`-host-`                          Rejects all requests with a hostname different from a given definition,
+:ref:`-headerValueByName-`             Extracts an HTTP header value by selecting a header by name :ref:`-headerValueByType-`             Extracts an HTTP header value by selecting a header by type :ref:`-headerValuePF-`                 Same as :ref:`-headerValue-`, but with a ``PartialFunction`` :ref:`-hextract-`                      Extracts an ``HList`` of values from the ``RequestContext`` using a function :ref:`-host-`                          Rejects all requests with a hostname different from a given definition,